THE BELL AWARD

 Juliene Popinga receives Capitol Foundation Bell Award

-The Oregon State Capitol Foundation Bell Award recognizes devoted individuals who make outstanding contributions to the organization.
 On Jan.
-26, 2022, OSCF Chair Judy Hall presented Juliene Popinga with the Bell Award for igniting belief and stimulating involvement in our democracy.
+26, 2022, Capitol Foundation Chair Judy Hall presented Juliene Popinga with the Bell Award for igniting belief and stimulating involvement in our democracy.

 From award-winning Capitol History Gateway programming including exhibits, displays and events to 4th grade lesson plans and more, Popinga and the Capitol Visitor Services team she oversees excel at making the Capitol visitor experience educational, fun and memorable.